abap2UI5/docs/docs/development/barcodes.md

 ::: tip **UI5 Versions**
 Please note that this feature is only available when bootstrapping with the UI5 version and does not work with OpenUI5.
 :::

+#### Device
+Most scanner devices have an integrated scanning function.
+In such cases, you can simply create an input field and ensure the focus is correctly set.
+The scanned data will populate the input field as if it were typed via a keyboard.